SoftwareAG/webmethods-integrationserver-wxpassword/README.md

 ### Random passwords

-If no password is defined, a random one will be generated and saved in clear text in the working directory.
+If no password is defined via environment variable, a random one will be generated and saved in clear text in the working directory.
 For each user a separate file will be created and its name matches the user name.

 **Intended only for
 non-production environments!**